mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 ## Our Approach: ISED
 Now that we understand neurosymbolic frameworks and algorithms that perform black-box gradient estimation, we are ready to introduce an algorithm that combines concepts from both techniques to facilitate learning.

 Suppose we want to learn the task of adding two MNIST digits (sum$_2$).
-In Scallop, we can express this task with the following program:
+In Scallop, we can express this task with the program

 ```
     sum_2(a + b) :- digit_1(a), digit_2(b)